Ximenia caffra, the sourplum, is a large shrub or small, semi-deciduous tree reaching heights from 1 m to 7 m (SA Tree List. No. 103).

-Branching of the stem will often start at the base to create a bushy structure with dense foliage to ground level.
-Old branches are dark with rough bark, whilst the young ones are smooth and green or light brown.
+Multi-stemmed or branching of the stem from the base brings about a bushy frame with dense foliage to ground level.
+Old branches are dark with rough bark, whilst the young ones are smooth and green or pale brown.

 The leaves are leathery, fascicled on short, spine-tipped, lateral branchlets.
 Small, cream coloured to white flowers grow in axillary clusters.
 The fruit is a red, oval drupe that ripens in summer and is eaten by all (animals, birds, humans) in spite of it being quite sour.

-Various remedies made of this tree exist in traditional medicine to treat ailments ranging from sore eyes to diarrhoea and bilharzia.
-As with several other plants there is also mention of an aphrodisiac quality (www.plantzafrica.com; Coates Palgrave, 2002).
+Various remedies concocted from parts of this tree are used in traditional medicine, treating ailments ranging from sore eyes to diarrhoea and bilharzia.
+As with several other plants there is also mention of an aphrodisiac quality; another case of yearning guiding belief (www.plantzafrica.com; Coates Palgrave, 2002; http://redlist.sanbi.org).